albertochong/AWS-KAFKA-CLUSTER/2 - KAFKA INSTALLATION AND CONFIGURATION.md

 # KAFKA MultiBroker Installation and Configuration
-Server with 2 brokers same server
+Cluster with 2 brokers in same server

 ### Run in terminal